 For more information

 If you have any questions about this rate, contact your commercial officer or designated agent.
-You can also reach our Business customer services at 1 800 463-9900 or by e-mail at firstname.lastname@example.org.
+You can also reach our Business customer services by phone at 1 800 463-9900 or by email at firstname.lastname@example.org.

 This information has been simplified.
-For more details about the Economic Development Rate, consult the Electricity Rates [PDF 4,54 Mo],which have been approved by the Régie de l’énergie.
-Chapter 4, section 9 applies to medium-power customers and chapter 6, section 6 applies to large-power customers.
+For more details about the Economic Development Rate, consult the Electricity Rates [PDF 4.83 Mo], which have been approved by the Régie de l’énergie.
+Chapter 4, Section 8 applies to medium-power customers and Chapter 6, Section 6 applies to large-power customers.

 Maximum power demand